|

 - Statements for each bank, mutual fund, and/or investment

-account for the last three months.
+account for the last two months.

 - The estimated value of all personal property.